Beyond Your Four Walls: Congregations and Community Ministry

 You will have the opportunity to learn from experts.

-- How to effectively listen to your targeted community.
+- How to effectively listen to your chosen community.

 - How to listen to your own congregation so that they are engaged and committed to the new ministry.

-- How to integrate the strengths and passions of your congregation with the strengths, passions and needs of your targeted community in order to create a new mutual ministry program.
+- How to integrate the strengths and passions of your congregation with the strengths, passions and needs of your chosen community in order to create a new mutual ministry program.

 January 30 and February 1, 2018 – four information sessions offered around the state